 - 1. See Grand Valley Housing Coalition activities in the first bullet above. - 2.
-A new Affordable Housing Committee made up of various members from the local realtors, homebuilders, title companies and local governments has been formed.
-This committee is currently looking at establishing a non-profit entity and local housing trust fund which will be used as a local match to leverage other funding (including State and Federal). - Encourage the participation of business groups to educate employers of the economic benefits of job force stability through providing more affordable housing and higher wages.
+The Affordable Housing Committee made up of various members from the local realtors, homebuilders, title companies and local governments has continued to meet.
+This committee has discussed looking at establishing a non-profit entity and local housing trust funds for use as a local match to leverage other funding (including State and Federal). - Encourage the participation of business groups to educate employers of the economic benefits of job force stability through providing more affordable housing and higher wages.